great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 $ python expect_column_values_to_equal_three.py

 Completeness checklist for ExpectColumnValuesToEqualThree:
-  ✔ library_metadata object exists
+  ✔ Has a library_metadata object
   ✔ Has a docstring, including a one-line short description
-    Has at least one positive and negative example case Core logic exists and passes tests on at least one Execution Engine ...
+    Has at least one positive and negative example case ...
 ```

 Congratulations!
 You're one step closer to implementing a Custom Expectation.

-#### 5. Add test cases
+#### 5. Add example cases

-Next, we're going to search for `examples = []` in your file, and replace it at least two test examples.
+Next, we're going to search for `examples = []` in your file, and replace it with at least two test examples.
 These examples serve a dual purpose:

-1. They provide test cases that the Great Expectations testing framework can execute automatically.
+1. They provide test fixtures that Great Expectations can execute automatically via pytest.

 2. They help users understand the logic of your Expectation by providing tidy examples of paired input and output.
-If you contribute your Expectation to open source, these examples will appear in the Gallery to help illustrate its logic.
+If you contribute your Expectation to open source, these examples will appear in the Gallery.

 Your examples will look something like this: